trnpl/antiparasitoid/README.md

 The web browser can be accessed here: https://trnpl.github.io/antiparasitoid/

 Please cite the following preprint: Tarnopol, R. L., Wang, R. L., Kim, B. Y., Whiteman, N.K.
-"Horizontal gene transfer rivals gene duplication as a source of anti-parasitoid immune innovation in the Drosophilidae"
+"Horizontal gene transfer rivals gene duplication as a source of anti-parasitoid immune innovation in the Drosophilidae" bioRxiv (2026) https://doi.org/10.64898/2026.09.15.751804

 Annotation and phylogenetic data for PPO and cdtB genes can be accessed here: